13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 9. Inspires Loyalty

-A great leader gracefully inspires loyalty by being authentic and having general care and consideration for his people.
+They gracefully inspire loyalty by being authentic and generally caring and considering for their people.
 In return, loyal people generally hold them in high regard and do almost anything to please them.

 They can “read the people’s pulse” and make decisions that would benefit the greater good of their people.